 The Advance Dual Programme (3 AS-Levels + 1 BTEC L3 Certificate) minimum entry requirement is five GCSEs at grades A*-C, including a C in English Language/Literature and D in Maths (to be re-sat in your first year).

-For Environmental Science you will need GCSE grade BB in Core and Additional Science or grade B in GCSE Biology.
+For Maths you will need grade B in GCSE Mathematics and BB in Core and Additional Science or Bs in separate sciences.

 What Other Subjects Can I Study With This Course?